Your challenge this week is craft organization, including both of all your supplies and equipment and the room or area where you do your crafting.

 Further, this article is not really craft specific, but can be applied to just about any hobby or craft you like to do, from quilting, sewing, knitting, crochet, cross-stich, embroidery, beading, jewelry making, scrapbooking, painting, drawing, model making, and on and on.

-The first step in the Craft Organization Challenge is to gather all of your supplies and equipment into one area, and then declutter.
+The first step in the Craft Organization Challenge is to gather all of your supplies and equipment into one area, and then declutter excess supplies and equipment.

 If you've got a craft or sewing room, or another area in your home designated as the place you do your hobby activities, make sure everything goes into that room or area and declutter it at the same time you deal with the equipment and other materials.